Nirrax/tempForCity_app/README.md

 ## Usage

 Once deployed, you can invoke the function via its Lambda Function URL.
-The function expects a single query parameter, `cityName`.
+The function expects a single query parameter: `cityName`.

 **Example Request:**